 Drawing on a conceptual lens combining ableism and Importance Performance Analysis (IPA), the purpose of this paper is to discover how European National Football Associations' (NAs) managers develop disability football.
-An NA manager is a staff member (either full-, part-time or voluntary) that responsible for planning, organizing, controlling, and leading a national disability football section.
-Allied to this purpose, our aim is to explore areas of priority and to explicitly analyse the implications of these determinations in our conceptual frame.
+Allied to this purpose, our aim is to explore areas of priority and to explicitly analyze the implications of these determinations in our conceptual frame.
 Once identified, we examined in more detail the assumptions held by those managing disability football within Europe.
 To achieve this purpose, we sought to address the following research questions: